nextgis/docs_ngweb/source/general.rst

 * one or two processor  Intel Xeon E5 or AMD Opteron with frequency not
   less than 2 GHz (8 cores)
-* not less than 16 GB of DDR3 ECC Reg RAM
+* not less than 16 Gb of DDR3 ECC Reg RAM
 * appropriate motherboard for selected processors with integrated videocard and a network interface 10/100/1000BaseT
-* two hard disk drives (HDD) with a capacity from 500 GB in RAID1
+* two hard disk drives (HDD) with a capacity from 500 Gb in RAID1
 * DVD-ROM
 * server case
 * mouse